Intermolecular Forces in Liquids

 – Intermolecular forces in liquids are collectively called van der Waals forces.

 – These forces are essentially electrical in nature and result from the attraction of charges of opposite sign.

 – The principal kinds of intermolecular attractions are:

 (3) Hydrogen bonding.

-The nucleus of one atom attracts electrons form the neighbouring atom.
+– The nucleus of one atom attracts electrons from the neighbouring atom.

 London Forces in Hydrocarbons and Organic Molecules

 – The temporary separations of charge that lead to the London force attractions are what attract one nonpolar organic molecule to its neighbours.